alfahami/docker-cheat-sheet/README.md

 The offical Docker <u>[resources](https://www.docker.com/resources/what-container)</u> state:
-> A container is an abstraction at the application layer that packages code and dependencies together.
-Instead of virtualizing the entire physical machine, containers virtualize the host operating system only.
+> A container is an abstraction at the application layer that packages code and dependencies together.<br> Instead of virtualizing the entire physical machine, containers virtualize the host operating system only.

-Containers are completely isolated environments from the host system as well as from each other.
+Containers are completely isolated environments from the host system as well as from each other.<br>
 They're a lot lighter than the traditional VM and a large number of containers can be run simultaneously without affecting the performance of the host system.
 Containers are considered to be the next generation of virtual machines.*

 ##### A little comparison between VM and Containers
 -----------------------------------------